AhmadHasan0710/Self-Hosted-Infrastructure/documentation/06-security-hardening.md

 - Tailscale ACLs are reviewed alongside Cloudflare Access policies to make sure the two layers stay consistent with each other as services are added or removed

-## What NOT to Include in This Repo

-- The real domain name tied to personal identity, replaced with a placeholder wherever a concrete example is needed
-- Tunnel IDs, zone IDs, API tokens, or credentials files
-- Internal IP ranges or real hostnames
-- Anything that would let someone map out exactly what's running where